José Bonifácio de Andrada e Silva: Return to Brazil

-In 1819, he travelled back to Brazil where he continued to conduct scientific research.
+In the year 1819, he travelled back to Brazil, where he continued to conduct scientific research.
 A talented man having an unquiet temperament, he was also appointed Minister for Kingdom and Overseas Affairs and became the de facto prime minister.

-His relationship with the prince became incompatible and he decided to join the opposition.
-In 1823 he was exiled and went to live in Bordeaux where, in 1825, come out his "Poesias Avulsas" (Sundry Poetries).
-To publish them he used the pseudonym Américo Elísio.
+His relationship with the prince Dom Pedro I became incompatible, and he decided to join the opposition.
+In 1823, he was exiled and went to live in Bordeaux where, in 1825, come out his "Poesias Avulsas" (Sundry Poetries).
+To publish them, he used the pseudonym Américo Elísio.
 On the dissolution of the Assembly in November (the Night of Agony), he was arrested and banished to France, where he lived in exile near Bordeaux until 1829, when he was permitted to return to Brazil.

-In 1831 when Dom Pedro I abdicated from the throne, he was appointed by the former Emperor to be the tutor of the Emperor's son.
-Since he did not agree with the Regent's government he tried to reestablish the Empire.
+In 1831, when Dom Pedro I abdicated from the throne, he was appointed by the former Emperor to be the tutor of the Emperor's son, Dom Pedro II.
+Since he did not agree with the Regent's government, he tried to reestablish the Empire.
 After being again arrested in 1833 and tried for intriguing on behalf of Dom Pedro I, he passed the rest of his days in retirement at the city of Niterói.
-He lost his duties of tutor and was accused of being a traitor, but he was eventually pardoned.
+He lost his duties as tutor and was accused of being a traitor, but he was eventually pardoned.

 In December 1836, he contracted tuberculosis.
 He died of the disease on 6 April 1838 in Niterói.

 Career in literature

 José Bonifácio had also been engaged in Literature.
-His work Poesias Avulsas that come out in Bordeaux were republished in Brazil, in 1861, by the publisher Laemmert.
-In Brazil it received the title "Poesias" (Poetries) and the publication had the coordination of Joaquim Norberto de Sousa.
+His work Poesias Avulsas that came out in Bordeaux was republished in Brazil, in 1861, by the publisher Laemmert.
+In Brazil, it received the title "Poesias" (Poetries) and the publication had the coordination of Joaquim Norberto de Sousa.
 In 1942 Afrânio Peixoto prepared another issue through the Brazilian Academy of Letters.
-This work, prefaced with a text by Sérgio Buarque de Holanda, was also published in a collection, as Volume I, idealized by the "Instituto Nacional do Livro" (The National Book Institute), appearing in 1946 with the title Poesias de Américo Elísio [Américo Elísio's Poetry].
+This work, prefaced with a text by Sérgio Buarque de Holanda, was also published in a collection, as Volume I, idealised by the "Instituto Nacional do Livro" (The National Book Institute), appearing in 1946 with the title Poesias de Américo Elísio [Américo Elísio's Poetry].
 His poetry shows a naturalistic pantheism that expresses his intellectual character and scientific curiosity.

 His scientific, political and social works are published in Volume III, compiled and reproduced by Edgar Cerqueira Falcão with the title Obras científicas, politicas e sociais de José Bonifácio de Andrada e Silva.
 Its third edition came out in 1963 to celebrate the bicentennial of the Patriarch of the Independence.

 The mineral andradite was named after José Bonifácio.